Kunlun Mountains: Mythology

-According to legend, King Mu (976-922 BCE, Zhou Dynasty) was the first to visit this paradise.
+According to legend, King Mu (976–922 BCE, Zhou dynasty) was the first to visit this paradise.
 There he supposedly found the Jade Palace of the Yellow Emperor, the mythical originator of Chinese culture, and met Hsi Wang Mu (Xi Wang Mu, the 'Spirit Mother of the West' usually called the 'Queen Mother of the West') who also had her mythical abode in these mountains.
-She was the object of a traditional religious cult which reached its peak in the Han Dynasty.
+She was the object of a traditional religious cult which reached its peak in the Han dynasty.

-In popular culture

-The Kunlun mountains (spelled "Kuen-Lun" in the book) are described as the location of the Shangri-La monastery in the 1933 novel Lost Horizon by English writer James Hilton.

-The mountains are the site of the fictional city of K'un Lun in the Marvel Comics Iron Fist series and the TV show of the same name.

-In Sly Cooper and the Thievius Raccoonus and Sly 3: Honor Among Thieves, the Kunlun Mountains is the location of one of the episodes, and are home to the Panda King of the Fiendish Five.